 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-NMFS announces that the New England Fishery Management Council has submitted the Omnibus Deep-Sea Coral Amendment, incorporating the Environmental Assessment and the Regulatory Flexibility Analysis, for review by the Secretary of Commerce, and is requesting comments from the public.
+NMFS proposes to approve and implement the measures of the New England Fishery Management Council's Omnibus Deep-Sea Coral Amendment.
 This action would protect deep-sea corals from the impacts of commercial fishing gear on Georges Bank and in the Gulf of Maine.
 These proposed management measures are intended to reduce, to the extent practicable, impacts of fishing gear on deep-sea corals in New England while balancing their costs to commercial fisheries.

 You may submit comments, identified by NOAA-NMFS-2019-0092, by either of the following methods:

 Mail: Submit written comments to NMFS, Greater Atlantic Regional Fisheries Office, 55 Great Republic Drive, Gloucester, MA 01930.
-Mark the outside of the envelope “Comments on Omnibus Deep-Sea Coral Amendment NOA.”
+Mark the outside of the envelope “Comments on Omnibus Deep-Sea Coral Amendment.”

 Instructions: Comments sent by any other method, to any other address or individual, or received after the end of the comment period, may not be considered by NMFS.
 All comments received are a part of the public record and will generally be posted for public viewing on www.regulations.gov without change.
 All personal identifying information (e.g., name, address, etc.), confidential business information, or otherwise sensitive information submitted voluntarily by the sender will be publicly accessible.
 NMFS will accept anonymous comments (enter “N/A” in the required fields if you wish to remain anonymous).